MysteryPancake/Houdini-Fun/README.md

 This allows the rays to bounce around more inside the glass, causing brighter and more realistic results.

 It also helps to increase the color limit using a [Karma Render Settings](https://www.sidefx.com/docs/houdini/nodes/lop/karmarendersettings.html) node.

+Thanks to Edge on the CGWiki Discord for this tip!

 | Before | After |
 | --- | --- |